ISO 13485 Certifications: What They Are and How to Achieve Them

 The ISO 13485 Certification Process

-Achieving ISO 13485 certification generally follows a structured path.
+Achieving ISO 13485 certification follows a structured path.
+The order matters.
+Skipping steps creates audit risk.

 1. Gap Assessment

-An initial review compares your existing processes against ISO 13485 requirements.
+An initial review compares existing processes against ISO 13485 requirements.
 This identifies:

 • Missing procedures